 From Social Security to school lunches, the U.S. Bureau of Labor Statistics produces information that affects you and your family every day.

 The Consumer Price Index (CPI) measures price changes for major groups of goods and services.
-The CPI report presents price changes for food, energy, housing, apparel, transportation, medical care, recreation, and education.
+The CPI report presents price changes for food, energy, housing, apparel, transportation, medical care, recreation, education, and other items.
 Average price data for the most popular items are available.